-The St. John's Choir sings the liturgies of Holy Eucharist and Choral Evensong from September through early June, offering psalms, canticles, anthems and motets from our rich Anglican musical heritage.
-Additionally, the Choir sings at Holy Day and special Feast Day liturgies, including Midnight Mass on Christmas Eve and the Great Vigil of Easter.
-In the summer, a small schola chants the psalms in traditional plainchant settings.
-The Choir’s repertoire includes music representing a broad range of styles from Renaissance motets, Baroque Mass settings and Oratorio choruses to 19th century English anthems and 20th century American spirituals.
-The Choir is a semi-professional ensemble that draws its members from the Parish as well as through open auditions.
+The Choirs of St. John's sing the liturgies of Holy Eucharist and Choral Evensong from September through early June, offering psalms, canticles, anthems, and motets from our rich Anglican musical heritage.
+They also perform for special liturgies, including Christmas Eve and the Triduum of Holy Week.
+Our repertoire draws from a broad range of musical styles: plainsong, Renaissance polyphony, Baroque chorales, Classical choruses, Anglican Chant, and English anthems from the 16th century to the present.
+The Choir is open to members of the Parish as well as the community.